 The purpose of a condition report is to use the best available science and most recent data to assess the status and trends of various parts of the sanctuary's ecosystem.
 The first condition report for Channel Islands was released in 2009 (ONMS 2009a); this report (PDF) marks a second comprehensive update to describe the status and trends of sanctuary resources.
 In addition, the new condition report includes the status and trends of ecosystem services or how humans either derive benefit from or accrue costs from different ecosystem attributes that people care about for their lives and livelihoods.
 Ecosystem services evaluated in this report include: food supply-commercial fishing; consumptive recreation-recreational fishing; non-consumptive recreation-wildlife viewing, SCUBA diving, snorkeling, and boating; sense of place-passive economic use value; maritime heritage; education; and science.
 The Ecosystem Services section of this report also includes a detailed explanation of Chumash history connected to the northern Channel Islands and surrounding sanctuary waters, as well as an introduction to ongoing Chumash community values, traditional knowledge and practices, and historical trauma.

-The findings in this condition report document (PDF) status and trends in water quality, habitat, living resources, and maritime archaeological resources from 2009–2016, unless otherwise noted.
-The report helps identify gaps in current monitoring efforts, as well as causal factors that may require monitoring and potential remediation through management actions in the coming years.
-The data discussed will not only enable sanctuary resource managers and stakeholders to acknowledge and have a shared perspective on prior changes in resource status, but will also inform management efforts to address challenges stemming from pressures, such as increasing coastal populations and climate change.
+The findings in this condition report document (PDF) status and trends in water quality, habitat, living resources, and maritime archaeological resources, and ecosystem services from 2009–2016, unless otherwise noted.
+The report helps identify gaps in current monitoring efforts, as well as causal factors that may require monitoring and potential remediation through future management actions.
+The data discussed will not only enable ONMS and stakeholders to acknowledge and have a shared perspective on prior changes in resource status, but will also inform management efforts to address challenges stemming from pressures, such as increasing coastal populations and climate change.